 Captain Amadou Sanogo criticises attack on interim president by demonstrators and calls for calm in West African state.

-The two groups that seized control of Mali’s north have announced that they have agreed to merge and create an independent Islamic state in the northern half of the west African nation.
+The two groups that seized control of Mali’s north had announced that they agreed to merge and create an independent state in the northern half of the west African nation.

-The merger, announced on Saturday, would see the Tuareg separatist-led National Movement for the Liberation of Azawad (MNLA), and Ansar Dine fighters join forces to nominally control an area the size of France.
+The merger, announced on Saturday, would see the Tuareg separatist-led National Movement for the Liberation of Azawad (MNLA), and Ansar Dine (Defenders of Faith) fighters join forces to nominally control an area the size of France.

-“I have just signed an accord that will see an independent and Islamic state where we have Islamic law”, Alghabass Ag Intalla, a leader of the Ansar Dine, said on Saturday.
+“I have just signed an accord that will see an independent and Islamic state where we have Islamic law,” Alghabass Ag Intalla, a leader of the Ansar Dine, said.

-The group is accused of being linked to al-Qaeda in the Islamic Maghreb, a North African group responsible for dozens of suicide attacks as well as the kidnappings of foreigners, some of whom were later executed.
+The group is accused of being linked to al-Qaeda in the Islamic Maghreb (AQIM), a North African group responsible for dozens of suicide attacks as well as the kidnappings of foreigners, some of whom were later executed.

 The Saturday evening agreement was signed in the northern town of Gao, with celebratory gunfire in both Gao and Timbuktu, another town under their control, marking the development.

-The two groups have been in disagreement since March, when they took over the north of Mali and forced Malian government troops to flee south.
+The two groups had been in disagreement since March, when they took over the north of Mali and forced Malian government troops to flee south.

-Ansar Dine wants to impose sharia, or Islamic law, in the area they occupy, a move the secular NMLA had been hesitant of.
+Ansar Dine wants to impose Islamic law in the area they occupy, a move the secular MNLA had previously opposed.